PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-10 04:23:41
+Last updated: 2024-04-10 04:24:52
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister